e-c-k-e-r/vall-e/docs/models_v2.md

 	* however, it seems there's a regression that caused this to stop working consistently
 	* disabling this falls back to explicitly training a `len` task (like the old implementation)

+## Samplers

+To-do: Remember what I was going to jot down here

+Sampling code is effectively the same, with the twist of instead outputting the logits for all codebooks at `dim=0`.

+The NAR-demasking step will account for this automatically, and has dials and knobs to adjust whether to mask off independent of other codebook levels, or for all codebook levels at a given timestep.

 ## Benefits and Caveats

 To be evaluated thoroughly.